red-socks294/fel1x0u/README.md

-### Hi, my name is Felix and this is my Github page!
+### Hi, my name is red_socks and this is my Github page!
 I am going to use GitHub to store my files when I don't need them.
 For now, let me tell you about myself!
 Please use [this github repo](https://github.com/fel1x0u/fel1x0u/) to contact me.
 Open an issue on this Github repo, and I will respond as soon as possible.
 For now, [here's](bot.py) some code to a discord bot!!